hphelion/documentation/community/community.install.demo.md

 * You must have an Ubuntu 13.10 or 14.04 host operating system installed.
 Other host operating systems might work but have not been tested.
 Also, this system will **not** currently install within a virtual machine.

-* The system should be running openssh server and the firewall configuration must allow access to the ssh ports.
+* The system must be running openssh server and the firewall configuration must allow access to the ssh ports.

 * Network devices are named `eth0`, `eth1`, and so on because this is what the installation process is expecting.
 Naming schemes such as `em1`, `em2`, or any other `biosdevname` will **not** work.